alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/java.md

 ### Sending

+The message has been passed on to our providers to send to the recipient, and we are waiting for delivery information.

+### Created

-The message is queued to be sent by the provider.
+The message is queued to be sent to our providers.
+The notification typically only remains in this state for a few seconds.

+### Sent

+The message was delivered internationally.
+We may not receive additional status updates depending on the recipient's country and telecoms provider.

 ### Delivered